10 Years of Research with Impact

 Payment Reform

 As the Center for Medicare & Medicaid Innovation tests the benefits of new payment and delivery models, Paul Ginsburg and his colleagues have analyzed the impact of these reforms.
 For example, Ginsburg has examined the impact of uneven adoption of alternative payment models and offered proposals for better approaches moving forward.
-These pieces are part of the USC-Brookings Schaeffer Initiative for Health Policy, which provides guidance to policymakers on Medicare reform efforts.
+These pieces are part of the Brookings Schaeffer Initiative for Health Policy, which provides guidance to policymakers on Medicare reform efforts.
 The Schaeffer Initiative is led by Ginsburg, who is also a member of the Medicare Payment Advisory Commission.

 2